-We expect perpetual license revenues to continue to account for a small percentage of our total license revenues.
-However, we expect volatility across quarters for our perpetual license revenues as a percentage of total license revenues due to the timing of annual billings, timing of perpetual license sales and the exercise of perpetual buyout rights in term licenses.
+We expect that our revenues from the sale and delivery of our perpetual licenses will continue to represent a small percentage of our total license revenues.
+However, we expect volatility across quarters for our perpetual license revenues due to the timing of billings and corresponding due dates, timing of perpetual license sales and the exercise of perpetual buyout rights in term licenses.
+Additionally, our license revenues may fluctuate if our customers make an early payment of their annual license fees in advance of the invoice due date which may cause an unexpected increase in revenues in one quarter which can reduce revenue growth rates in future periods.